Hty2020/Learning-factors-for-stock-market-returns-prediction-QRT-challenge-/README.md

 # Learning-factors-for-stock-market-returns-prediction-QRT-challenge-
-- The detailed description can be found on <https://challengedata.ens.fr/challenges/72>, and the training data can also be obtained there after registration.
+- A more detailed description can be found on <https://challengedata.ens.fr/challenges/72>, and the training data can also be obtained there after registration.

 ## Overview